Rigor Mortis is the post-mortem stiffening of muscle. It takes 2 to 6 hours to develop and can last for 24 to 84 hours. It is useful to calculate PMI.

 Rigor mortis is the stiffening of the body after death and is the third post-mortem sign of death.
 The first two are pallor mortis and algor mortis, respectively.
 Rigor mortis starts 2 to 6 hours after death and peaks approximately 12 hours after death.

 These postmortem signs develop due to certain physiological changes that occur in the body after death.
 A forensic expert can use these changes to calculate the time of death.
 Time of death is more formally called the post-mortem interval, which is defined as the time interval from death to when the corpse was found.

-Muscle relaxation during primary flaccidity follows a pattern that Nysten observed with rigor mortis.
+Muscle relaxation during primary flaccidity follows a pattern.
 The first muscles to relax are those in the face, most notably the eyelids, and the muscles that control the fingers.
 The muscles in the upper body relax earlier, and are then followed by the lower body.
 In this stage, the corpse will also pass urine and release gases, as the muscles that control these processes relax.

 Before we can understand how rigor mortis occurs, it’s important to understand how muscles contract in the first place.

 A muscle contraction is done with the help of two special protein filaments called actin filaments and myosin filaments.
 Myosin pulls the actin filaments, which causes contraction.
 Think of it as someone pulling a rope to bring something closer.
 The picture of a muscle fiber, called a sarcomere, shown below should make the process clearer.

 However, myosin also requires energy to pull the actin.
 It gets this energy from ATP, the energy currency of the cell.
 ATP is short for adenosine triphosphate, which means that it is an adenosine molecule with three phosphate ions linked to it.
 Removing a phosphate from ATP releases energy, which the cell uses to do work.